edwardedmonds/edwardedmonds/README.md

 ### Hi there 👋

+I'm Edward.
+These are my repos as I work along in The Odin project and some learning side projects.
+I'm learning HTML, CSS, and JavaScript along with Node.
+I was a scientist for 20 years in the field of Histotechnology and I own the company Okinawan Steel and make high-end forged kitchen knives.

 <!--
 **edwardedmonds/edwardedmonds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.